Shuswap Lake Provincial Park boasts a sandy beach, nature trails, and interpretive programs perfect for families.

 - amphitheater with great programming including a “Learn to Fish” session (more details below)

-- Nature Hut that has some neat exhibits and offers free activities for the kids on weekend afternoons (games, Jerry’s Rangers program where kids can earn badges) as well as t-shirt painting for $15 (a good activity on a rainy day)
+- Nature Hut with neat exhibits and free activities for the kids on weekend afternoons (games, Jerry’s Rangers program where kids can earn badges) as well as t-shirt painting (extra charge; a good activity on a rainy day)

-- short, interpretive nature hike perfect for families with small children to complete in less than one hour
+- short, interpretive nature trail perfect for families with small children to complete in less than one hour

 - warm weather and no mosquitoes (Herald Provincial Park on the other arm of the Shuswap Lakes was considerably cooler as it is in the lee of Bastion Mountain for a good part of the day.)

-- a huge number of picnic tables near the beach, many are shaded by large trees
+- a huge number of picnic tables near the beach, many shaded by large trees

 - walking distance to a small, general store; short drive to grocery store

-The surprises kept coming.
 Not only was there fishing class in the morning, but children’s activities in the afternoon.
 Older kids could play games such as Red Rover on the field.
 My girls joined the Jerry’s Rangers group (suitable for 5-12 years old, though my 3 year old was allowed to join and loved it): Parks staff led the kids on a scavenger hunt through the interpretive trail and taught them about the area’s history, plants and animals; how to protect the environment; and how to be bear aware.
 At the end of the scavenger hunt, every child was presented with a certificate, and was allowed to stick her earned sticker badges on her certificate.
-Goody bags complete with lollipop, pin and coloring book were handed out and of course, graduation antlers were donned.
-The scavenger hunt took about one hour in total and was a nice way to break up the day.
+Goody bags complete with lollipop, pin, and coloring book were handed out and of course, graduation antlers were donned.
+The scavenger hunt took about one hour in total and the kids really enjoyed it.

 Shuswap Lake Provincial Park, you are doing it right!
-Educating children in a fun way is the best way to get them to appreciate nature and hopefully work to protect it as they get older.
-For the rest of the trip, my girls remembered to stay on trails to protect plants and prevent soil erosion (and they are only 3 & 5 years old!), they (mostly) did not pick plants or wildflowers because “that’s what Jerry’s Rangers do”, and asked about doing more fishing when we got home.
-We can’t wait to go back.
+Educating children in a fun way is the best way to get them to appreciate nature and hopefully try to protect it as they get older.
+For the rest of the trip, my 3 & 5 year old girls remembered to stay on trails to protect plants and prevent soil erosion, they (mostly) did not pick plants or wildflowers because “that’s what Jerry’s Rangers do”, and asked about doing more fishing when we got home.
+We can’t wait to go back!